Black Friday Sale! Save huge on InvestingProGet up to 60% off

 © Reuters.
 FILE PHOTO: Senior Hezbollah official Hashem Safieddine speaks during the funeral of Mohammed Nasser in Lebanon July 4, 2024.
 REUTERS/Aziz Taher

-A relative of Nasrallah, he has been running the movement alongside its deputy secretary general Naim Qassem since Nasrallah's assassination by Israel on Sept.
+A relative of Nasrallah, Safieddine ran the movement alongside its deputy secretary general Naim Qassem since Nasrallah's assassination by Israel in an airstrike on Beirut's southern suburbs on Sept.
 27.

-Safieddine has sat on the group's Jihad Council - the body responsible for its military operations.
-He is also head of its executive council, overseeing financial and administrative affairs for the Iran-backed group.
+Safieddine sat on the group's Jihad Council - the body responsible for its military operations.
+He also headed its executive council, overseeing financial and administrative affairs for the Iran-backed group.

-While not as well-known to Israelis as Nasrallah, Safieddine is seen by Israel as a leading target in what it deems a terrorist organisation and a proxy for arch-foe Iran.
+While not as well-known to Israelis as Nasrallah, Safieddine was seen by Israel as a leading target in what it deems a terrorist organisation and a proxy for arch-foe Iran.

 Safieddine assumed a prominent role speaking for Hezbollah during the past year of hostilities with Israel, addressing funerals and other events that Nasrallah had long avoided for security reasons.